-Grand Avenue maintains a continuous partnership with the University of Science and Arts of Oklahoma (USAO).
+• Grand Avenue maintains a continuous partnership with the University of Science and Arts of Oklahoma (USAO).
 This serves to provide Grand with access to future professional educators as well as to provide these students with opportunities to gain practical experience.

-• Grand Avenue hosts USAO students as student teachers, classroom observers (in person and/or via Zoom or Google Meet), and tutors.
+• Grand Avenue hosts USAO students as student teachers, classroom observers, and tutors.